davideludu/electrumx/docs/protocol-methods.rst

     A masternode collateral is a transaction with a specific amount of coins, it's also known as a masternode identifier.

-    i.e. for DASH the required amount is 1,000 DASH or for $PAC is 500,000 $PAC.
+    i.e. for ZIP the required amount is 1,000 ZIP or for $PAC is 500,000 $PAC.

 **Result**